Nightscout: Regulatory concerns

 Because Nightscout software displays information relevant to medical care, there are safety concerns regarding reliability, liability, and regulation.
 The United States Food and Drug Administration (FDA) expressed concern that a singular entity was needed to review code, monitor safety, and respond to issues.
 As of 2016, no such entity had arisen, beyond the unstructured approach of community communication channels (e.g. Facebook group and Gitter channel).

 As a non-commercial open source project, Nightscout software has not been regulated by the FDA.
 The software is released with a strong disclaimer:

 Highly experimental.
 Not intended for therapy.
 Use at your own risk.
 Intended only as an investigational and educational tool to learn about this technology.

 On November 20, 2020, Medical Data Networks LLC (Ben West, CEO) met with and formally petitioned the FDA for clearance of the service product “T1Pal.”
-T1Pal is a hosted Nightscout platform that runs copies of the latest Nightscout software on its servers for the benefit of individual subscribers.
+T1Pal is a hosted Nightscout platform that runs copies of the latest Nightscout software on its servers for individual subscribers.
+T1Pal charges a monthly fee to do this ($12.00/mo.).

-Nightscout, when operated as a hosted service, is expected to enable many more people to use and benefit from Nightscout.
-T1Pal.com charges a monthly fee to do this ($12.00/mo.), which includes technical support to set up and use the platform.

 Medical Data Networks LLC has asserted with the FDA that its implementation of T1Pal meets all of the stated FDA requirements for code review, safety monitoring, and responding to issues.
 To support this view, a complete copy of the “Quality Management System” currently used by Medical Data Networks LLC was provided to the FDA.

-The FDA generally viewed each operating instance of Nightscout as a "medical device" subject to labeling, hazard management, and FDA reporting requirements.
-Medical Data Networks LLC asserts that its product T1Pal meets all of the FDA criteria for a "Class 2" medical device, and embraces needed FDA oversight and data reporting requirements.
+The FDA generally viewed each operating instance of Nightscout as a medical device subject to labeling, hazard management, and FDA reporting requirements.
+Medical Data Networks LLC asserts that its product T1Pal meets all of the FDA criteria for a "Class 2" medical device, and embraced needed FDA oversight and data reporting requirements.

-Medical Data Networks LLC is actively seeking to work more efficiently with firms that market CGM and other data so as to improve the quality and efficiency by which data is transferred into Nightscout.
-Nightscout's features for remote monitoring, data integration, and sharing are of immense value to the Nightscout community and merit continued support by the CGM device manufacturers..
-T1Pal service adds to the Nightscout software patent-pending sharing features and standard email and phone support capabilities needed to enable access the largest possible community of users.